ExpressVPN Review 2023

 Media Streaming, Torrenting, and Gaming Support

 ExpressVPN can easily unblock a huge number of media streaming services, with Netflix US included.
-Plus, it fully supports P2P traffic, with no limitations involved.
+Plus, it fully supports P2P traffic and has excellent gaming performance.
 Our Score: 10/10

 Is ExpressVPN Good for Streaming?